ascherer/web/README.md

 programs for “TeX and friends” as distributed in
 [TeX Live](https://www.tug.org/texlive).
 For this purpose, the shell script `makeall` was whipped together; it provides various commandline options and works around several “quirks” in the WEB sources.
+The resulting ``PDF library'' can be browsed in the `knuth-pdf` package.

 WEB programmers who want to use `pwebmac.tex` instead of the default `webmac.tex` in their programs have to change the first line in the TeX file